bplmaps/lmec-main-site/content/event/map-monster-show-and-tell.md

 location = "Online"
 publishDate = 2021-05-14T12:20:03Z
 registration = "https://www.eventbrite.com/e/map-monster-show-and-tell-tickets-154756389527"
-title = "Map Monster Show and Tell!"
+title = "Map Monster Show and Tell"

 +++
 **Join us for a lunchtime event of perusing maps and meeting the monsters who live on them!**